The Best Smart Smoke and Carbon Monoxide Detectors

 Did you know?
 Nearly three in five home fire fatalities occur in homes without functioning smoke alarms.
 A smart smoke detector tests itself and alerts you when the battery is low, so you know it’s always working.

-The 2 Best Smart Smoke Detectors
+The 2 Best Smart Smoke and Carbon Monoxide Detectors

 Smart smoke detectors are a niche market.
 Few mainstream companies have put out their own models, and startups seem to have trouble getting off the ground.
 For example, the 2014 crowdfunded Birdi never actually shipped its smart alarms, and startup Halo Smart Labs closed its doors not long after releasing the Halo+ smart smoke detector.

-Limited availability and startup issues mean you want to be extra selective when buying a smart smoke detector.
+Limited availability and startup issues mean you want to be extra selective when buying a smoke detector.
 Well-established brands like Nest and First Alert are your best bet for longevity.
 They won’t leave you high and dry — as opposed to a company like Halo, whose closure left customers with $130 “smart” alarms that no longer connect to the internet.

 Detects smoke and carbon monoxide